With summer ending in Hodgenville, now is a great time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last checked yours?
-Take it out and tilt it toward the light.
+Not sure when you last replaced yours?
+Remove it and tilt it toward the light.
 If light isn’t visible, replace it.

 3. Clean the Inside